trueos/pcbsd/docs/desktops.rst

 Openbox
 =======

-`Openbox <http://openbox.org/>`_ is a highly configurable, minimalist window manager.
+This `minimalist window manager <http://openbox.org/>`_ is highly configurable.
 It is the window manager used by LXDE but can also be run separately from LXDE.

 Figure 6.12a provides a screenshot of Openbox running on a PC-BSD® system.
 The application menu was launched by right-clicking on an area of the desktop.